Women's Champions League finals match schedule

 Article body

-The schedule for the UEFA Women's Champions League finals has been decided, with the tournament running from 21 to 30 August at the San Mamés Stadium in Bilbao and the Anoeta Stadium in San Sebastián.
+The UEFA Women's Champions League finals is running from 21 to 30 August at the San Mamés Stadium in Bilbao and the Anoeta Stadium in San Sebastián.

-Last week it was confirmed that the rest of the postponed competition would be played as an eight-team, straight knockout tournament with one-off ties.
-The quarter-final ties set in November stand, with a draw having now decided the venues and dates for those matches.
+The rest of the postponed competition would be played as an eight-team, straight knockout tournament with one-off ties.
+The quarter-final ties set in November stood, with a draw having decided the venues and dates for those matches.

-It kicks off on 21 August, when Glasgow City face Wolfsburg in San Sebastián and Atlético Madrid take on Barcelona in Bilbao.
+It kicked off on 21 August, when Glasgow City faced Wolfsburg in San Sebastián and Atlético Madrid taked on Barcelona in Bilbao.
 The following day Arsenal play Paris Saint-Germain in San Sebastián and Lyon are up against Bayern München in Bilbao.

 On 25 August, the winners of the first two quarter-finals played meet in San Sebastián, with the other match in Bilbao the next day.
 The final is on 30 August in San Sebastián.